scylladb/scylla-operator/docs/source/index.rst

 .. image:: logo.png
    :width: 200pt

-For the latest status of the project, and reports issue, see the Github Project.
+For the latest status of the project, and reports issue, see the `Github Project <https://github.com/scylladb/scylla-operator>`.
 Also check out the K8s Operator lesson on Scylla University.

 scylla-operator is a Kubernetes Operator for managing Scylla clusters.